Search Menu

 Is Cabbage Bad for Dogs?

 Although cabbage is safe to feed to dogs, it should only be fed in moderation.
-Dr. Klein advises that “cabbage produces a large amount of gas, and many dogs may not be able to handle excessive gas production, especially in breeds that have the potential to bloat.”
+“Cabbage produces a large amount of gas, and many dogs may not be able to handle excessive gas production, especially in breeds that have the potential to bloat,” explains Dr. Klein.

 If you know that your dog tends to have a lot of gas or is prone to bloat, consult with your vet before feeding cabbage to your dog.
-You may want to consider other dog-safe vegetables that produce less gas.
+You may want to consider other dog-safe vegetables that produce less gas, such as carrots.

 What Types of Cabbage Can My Dog Eat?